oneapi-src/level-zero-spec/scripts/core/PROG.rst

 .. parsed-literal::

        ${x}MemCloseIpcHandle(hContext, dptr);

+%if ver >= 1.6:
+5. Finally, return the IPC handle to the driver with  ${x}MemPutIpcHandle and free the device pointer in the sending process.
+If ${x}MemPutIpcHandle is not called, any actions performed by that call are eventually done by ${x}MemFree.
+%endif
+%if ver < 1.6:
 5. Finally, free the device pointer in the sending process:
+%endif

 .. parsed-literal::

+%if ver >= 1.6:
+       ${x}MemPutIpcHandle(hContext, hIpc);
+%endif
        ${x}MemFree(hContext, dptr);

 .. _events-1: